If you are a business owner, you have many factors to look at. Finding affordable general insurance is one of your top priorities.

 In some states, the hours worked or wages earned determine whether or not an employee is exempt.

-Employers are not required to provide insurance or compensation benefits for exempt employees, but is often recommended that they do.
+Employers are not required to provide insurance or compensation benefits for exempt employees.
+It is often recommended that they do.

 The fact that a worker is outside the law does not preclude legal claims against the employer.

-Benefits may always be voluntarily provided by purchasing worker compensation insurance to cover exempt employees.
+Benefits may always be voluntarily provided by purchasing worker compensation coverage to cover exempt employees.

-Principals who use contractors, and contractors who sublet work to subcontractors, should secure certificates of workers compensation insurance from the parties they work with.
+Principals who use contractors, and contractors who sublet work to subcontractors, should secure certificates of coverage from the parties they work with.

 If an insurance company provides additional benefits, it may add the payroll of subcontractors when it calculates a final premium.